• Skip to primary navigation

 Instructions

-• To make the dressing, combine the peanut butter, vinegar, sesame oil, and sriracha sauce in a medium skillet over medium heat.
-Season with salt and black pepper, to taste, and heat, stirring continually, until the peanut butter melts and the ingredients are thoroughly combined, approximately 2-3 minutes.
+• Over medium heat, combine the peanut butter, vinegar, sesame oil, and sriracha sauce in a medium-size pot.
+Taste for flavor, and add salt and pepper if needed.
+Stir or whisk constantly until the peanut butter melts and is completely blended with the ingredients (about 2-3 minutes).

-• Transfer salad to a serving platter and top with chopped peanuts, Mandarin oranges, and sesame seeds.
+• Top the slaw with peanuts, Mandarin oranges, cilantro, and sesame seeds.
 Serve immediately with the remaining peanut dressing on the side.

 Notes